Birat-Poudel/Birat28Poudel/README.md

 ## I'm a Technology enthusiast !!!

 - 📕 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other creators
+- 👯 I’m looking to collaborate with other creators.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source Projects.
-- 🎬 Fun fact: I love to make short edits
+- 🎬 Fun fact: I love to make short edits.

 ### Connect with me: